stripe2933/vku/docs/using-vku.md

 cmake --build build --target install # Build and install
 ```

-After the installation, CMake configuration files would be located in `build/install` directory.
+After the installation, package config files will be located in `build/install` directory.
 You can pass your own `CMAKE_INSTALL_PREFIX` when configuration time to change the installation directory (e.g. `C:\Program Files\vku`).

 In future CMake project, you can use `find_package(vku CONFIG REQUIRED)` to use *vku*.